 After the fall of communism the state owned wineries were privatised and the vineyards attracted much needed foreign investment with wineries being built nearer to the vineyards.

-Bulgaria continues to build its winemaking industry, and although I am no expert when it comes to wine the local stuff I buy here is very enjoyable and cheap!
+Bulgaria continues to build its winemaking industry, and although I am no expert when it comes to wine the local stuff I buy here is very enjoyable and most affordable!

-Did I tell you about my favourite winter festival ?
+Did I tell you about St Trifon Zarezan?
+My favourite winter festival ?
 Hic!

 Yes.
 St Valentine is now celebrated in Bulgaria but I think more for sending cards and gifts to your loved one rather than any religious significance or remembrance.